 - Know How the Program Works

 There’s obviously a lot of grace in this time of transition, but very quickly people start to become frustrated if you don’t know how to use the tools in use.
 Learning a few key commands and special features will go a long way towards doing better than most.
-Every app has their own way of doing things, you’re going to want to get an idea of how each one does things.
+Every app has its own way of doing things; you’re going to want to get an idea of how each one does things.
 Much time is spent managing people and their mute button.
-Did you know that in Zoom you can hold down your space bar to temporarily un-mute your mic?
-Did you know you can share a single program, and not your whole screen?
+Did you know that in Zoom, you can hold down your space bar to temporarily un-mute your mic?
+Did you know you can share a single program and not your whole screen?

 - Look at Me When I’m Talking to You

 One of the most frustrating technical limitations of video meetings is that I can’t look people in the eye.
 I can look at their eyes or they can look at mine, not both.
-This is a skill you’ll get better at what time, but it’s important to develop a habit of staring into the camera, even when people are talking to you.
-Resisted the urge to watch them on the screen if you can.
-I’m obviously not suggesting you NEVER look at the screen, but the more you can stare into the camera the more engaged your audience will be.
+This is a skill you’ll get better at with time, but it’s important to develop a habit of staring into the camera, even when people are talking to you.
+Resist the urge to watch them on the screen if you can.
+I’m obviously not suggesting you NEVER look at the screen, but the more you can stare into the camera, the more engaged your audience will be.

 - Don’t multitask

 Don’t work on other tasks (like checking email) during the virtual meeting.
 Turn off all notifications and make sure your cell phone is on silent.
 Make sure all team members are in a quiet area, free from unnecessary distractions.